-It is estimated that almost one-third of college students in California do not have the financial means to afford balanced meals and sustain their living, which leads to hunger insecurity.
+It is estimated that almost one-third of college students do not have the financial means to afford balanced meals and sustain their living, which leads to hunger insecurity.
 It's heartbreaking to see that many of these students are often forced to skip meals, take hunger naps, sleep in their cars, or find themselves in a state of virtual poverty.

 Even TikTok videos are made in which young professionals broadcast their new home, namely, ""their car,"" as the only means of shelter they have in such difficult times.

 I was in a similar situation while attending a community college.
 There were days when I ignore the constant stomach growl and turned to the vending machine for some nuts as they would subdue my hunger.
 Sometimes, I could not resist sleeping in the library to avoid reality.

 I must admit, I was one of the thousands forced to reduce or skip meals or take hunger naps between classes.
 For me and most of my college counterparts, attending college brought about many challenges, specifically the cost associated with tuition, room, board, and nutrition.
 In 2010, the minimum wage was still set at below $9, and working part-time was necessary.
 Utilizing expensive alternatives, such as student loans and credit cards, was also vital.

 Thousands are just a few missed paychecks away from beginning their own combat with hunger insecurity.
 All of us must acknowledge that there is a significant issue that is not spoken of, and we must join forces to implement change.
 Numerous times, I have been asked why I decided to focus on this particular problem and form Student LunchBox.